davidh6164/davidh6164.github.io/_posts/2018-04-25-conform-design-across-browsers.md

 Different web browsers use different rendering engines to display content.
 Microsoft's Edge and Internet Explorer uses Trident, while Mozilla Firefox uses Gecko.
 Other popular browsers such as Safari use WebKit and Google Chrome uses Blink, a fork of WebKit.
 Opera uses Blink also uses the Blink rendering engine.
 Knowing that several types of browser rendering engines exist will help you understand how certain browsers offer varied CSS property support.
 No browser and their previous versions support all CSS3 properties, you will have to find out which properties are supported.
 I personally use [Can-I-Use](http://www.caniuse.com/) to figure out browser support.
 You may come across a property that requires a vendor prefix for browser support, we will discuss vendor prefixes in a different blog post.

 <div class="text-center blog-quote">
-Tip: Remember that you should always test your design across all of the major web browsers to ensure a consistent visual experience for all of your users.
+Tip&#58; Remember that you should always test your design across all of the major web browsers to ensure a consistent visual experience for all of your users.
 </div>

 ![Can I Use Browser Support]({{"../assets/browser-support.PNG" | relative_url}}){:class="post-lg-2"}